codemismatch/rubylearning/content/pages/tutorials/read-write-files.md

 end
 </code></pre>

 This example prints each file/directory under the current working directory.
-You’ll learn more about `require` soon—it loads stdlib modules like `Find`.
+You'll learn more about `require` soon--it loads stdlib modules like `Find`.

 ### Random file access